April 11, 2022

 To mark the end of freshman year, all the plebes will try to climb the Herndon Monument.
 Atop the 21-foot, granite obelisk is a plebe hat called a dixie cup.
 The goal: climb the tower, knock off the dixie cup, replace it with a cover—aka upperclassmen's hat.
 Simple enough.
 If the seniors hadn't chucked 50 pounds of vegetable shortening all over the thing.
 Then there's the never ending hose spray.
 Also compliments of the seniors.

 Once the deed is done, the plebes are known as fourth class midshipmen.
 The Herndon Monument is in front of the Chapel.
 Enter through Gate 1.
-The climb starts at 8:30 AM and ends at well... who knows?
+The climb starts at 8 AM Wednesday and ends at well... who knows?
 Class of '72 did in 90 seconds—albeit with no grease.
 Class of '98 took 4 hours and 5 minutes.
-To be fair, the dixie cup was taped and glued.
+Although in their defense, the dixie cup was taped and glued.

 We're not gonna sugarcoat it.
 Traffic and parking might drive you up a wall this week.
 Especially with the Hillman Garage out of commission.
 Please be patient with out-of-town drivers who don't navigate Annapolis' thin streets regularly.